-- Hold positive values and attitudes and adopt high standards of behaviour in their professional role. - Maintain an up-to-date knowledge and understanding of the professional duties of teachers and the statutory framework within which they work, and contribute to the development, implementation and evaluation of the policies and practice of their workplace, including those designed to promote equality of opportunity. - Provide learners, colleagues, parents and carers with timely, accurate and constructive feedback on learners' attainment, progress and areas for development.
+Hold positive values and attitudes and adopt high standards of behaviour in their professional role.

-- Support and guide learners so that they can reflect on their learning, identify the progress they have made, set positive targets for improvement and become successful independent learners. - Use assessment as part of their teaching to diagnose learners' needs, set realistic and challenging targets for improvement and plan future teaching - Review the effectiveness of their teaching and its impact on learners' progress, attainment and wellbeing, refining their approaches where necessary. - Review the impact of the feedback provided to learners and guide learners on how to improve their attainment.
+- Maintain an up-to-date knowledge and understanding of the professional duties of teachers and contribute to the development, implementation and evaluation of the policies and practice of our school, including those designed to promote equality of opportunity. - Provide learners, colleagues, parents and carers with timely, accurate and constructive feedback on learners' attainment, progress and areas for development. - Support and guide learners so that they can reflect on their learning, identify the progress they have made, set positive targets for improvement and become successful independent learners. - Use assessment as part of their teaching to diagnose learners' needs, set realistic and challenging targets for improvement and plan future teaching - Review the effectiveness of their teaching and its impact on learners' progress, attainment and well-being, refining their approaches where necessary. - Review the impact of the feedback provided to learners and guide learners on how to improve their attainment.